-Under the terms of an indefinite "Administration Agency Agreement" concluded with the Management Company and the SICAV, CACEIS Investor Services Bank S.A. ("CACEIS") was appointed as "Administrative Agent, Registrar and Transfer Agent" of the SICAV.
+Under the terms of an indefinite "Administration Agency Agreement" concluded with the Management Company and the SICAV, CACEIS Bank, Luxembourg Branch, having its registered office at 5, allée Scheffer, L-2520 Luxembourg and registered in the Luxembourg Trade and Companies Register under number B209.310, ("CACEIS") was appointed as "Administrative agent, Registrar and Transfer Agent" of the SICAV.
 Each of the parties may terminate the central administration agreement subject to prior written notice of 90 days.